JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/TFGraphBuilder.md

 {%- capture model_description -%}

-This annotator creates Tensorflow graphs.
+`TFGraphBuilder` annotator can be used to create graphs in the model training pipeline. `TFGraphBuilder` inspects the data and creates the proper graph if a suitable version of TensorFlow (>= 2.7 ) is available.
+The graph is stored in the defined folder and loaded by the approach.

-This class is used to build a TensorFlow graph from a given model name and a set of input columns.
+You can use this builder with `MedicalNerApproach`, `FinanceNerApproach`, `LegalNerApproach`, `RelationExtractionApproach`, `AssertionDLApproach`, and `GenericClassifierApproach`.

-> For more information and examples of `TFGraphBuilder` annotator, you can check the [Spark NLP Workshop](https://github.com/JohnSnowLabs/spark-nlp-workshop), and in special, the notebook [17.0.Graph_builder_for_DL_models.ipynb](https://github.com/JohnSnowLabs/spark-nlp-workshop/blob/master/healthcare-nlp/17.0.Graph_builder_for_DL_models.ipynb).
+**ATTENTION:** Playing with the parameters of `TFGraphBuilder` may affect the model performance that you want to train.

 {%- endcapture -%}